-MASTER CONTRACT AGREEMENT 2021-2023
+MASTER CONTRACT AGREEMENT 2023-2025

-- 1) A nine-month salary base of \$42,350 as per attached schedule for the 2021-2022 school year and a nine-month base salary of \$43,450 for the 2022-2023 school year.
+1) A nine-month salary base of \$43,450 as per attached schedule for the 2023-2024 school year and a nine-month base salary of \$44,320 for the 2024-2025 school year.
 Lane changes for professional growth are allowed as per board policy.
-Career increment limited to eight years. - 2) Online Class Stipend Instructors will receive a stipend for teaching online classes at \$500 per online class per semester. - 3) Youth Group Payment Youth group advisors will be compensated on the basis of merit and service.
+Career increment limited to eight years.

+2) Online or Dual Credit Class Stipend - Instructors will receive a stipend for teaching online or Dual Credit classes at \$500 per class per semester.
+If a class is both online and dual credit the stipend is \$500 per semester.

+2) Youth Group Payment - Youth group advisor will be compensated on the basis of merit and service.
 Advisors will only be eligible for base and years of service pay upon membership verification which shall be confirmed by the youth group roster being filed with the State Office.
 The minimum criteria to receive the base amount are attendance at two state sponsored events.
 Attendance at one event would create a base of \$250; none, \$0.
 The amount will be calculated on the following basis.

-Base amount \$500

-Performance Up to \$2,500
+Base amount \$500 Performance Up to \$2,500